OUR Grant application explained STEP BY STEP

 Dr. Marian Evans, MD, MPH, and professor at SCSU, one of our Board of Directors, goes over our application step by step.

-- 13 min - 1:14:19.
-Grant application explained step by step with discussion of how measure your results @ At 52 min 30 sec.
-We would like you to think outside the box of standard number reporting of results.
+- We would like you to think outside the box of standard number reporting of results

-- Q&A to the end.
-We also have a file link to FAQ listed below.
+- Q&A (We also have a file link to FAQ listed below)

-Additional information on qualitative measurement is available at the following website. http://www.tools4dev.org/resources/5-ways-to-measure-qualitative-results/.
+Additional information on qualitative measurement is available here.

 FAQ

-frequently asked questions about our granting from our Jan.
-11, 2020 outreach event.
+Frequently asked questions about our granting from the January 11, 2020 outreach event.

 MEASURING TOOLS